SemionTche/laplace_server/README.md

 ### Protocol Versioning

-The protocol version is defined by `laplace_server.protocolPROTOCOL_VERSION` and is validated for every incoming message.
+The protocol version is defined by `laplace_server.protocol.PROTOCOL_VERSION` and is validated for every incoming message.
 If a version mismatch is detected, the message is rejected to prevent undefined behavior.